dartmouth-cs52/dartmouth-cs52.github.io/assignments/sa/react-videos/index.md

 ![](img/react-dev-tools.png){: .fancy}

+## Git

+Now don't forget to git add, commit, and push. **But** remember that now we are back to pushing to `origin`, not the starter pack like we did at the beginning.
+Why did we do that?

+## Deployment

+And don't forget to deploy.
+However!
+First change your `package.json` and change your surge url to something new akin to `yourname-cs52-videos.surge.sh` so that you aren't deploying on top of your previous assignments.

 ## To Turn In

+1. Submit github url and your deployed surge url on canvas.
 1. Your App should have the following working:
   * search, with new videos loading
   * clicking on a list item changes state and the main detail view